Project on invasive alien predators to allow birds to nest in peace

 Capturing of small alien predators under the Helmi programme started in summer 2021.
 The aim of the Helmi programme for this government term is to restore 80 valuable aquatic bird habitats, while more than 60 sites are in need of effective prevention of alien predators.
 Some of the areas concerned are state-owned conservation areas and some are in private ownership.
 The capturing of alien predators under the Helmi programme takes place in cooperation between Metsähallitus, Centres for Economic Development, Transport and the Environment, Finnish Wildlife Agency, game management associations and landowners.
 In this work use is made of the lessons learned from the SOTKA concept concerning alien predators.

-SOTKA project concerning the capturing of alien predators by holiday residents encourages people with holiday homes close to valuable aquatic bird habitats to prevent alien predators.
+SOTKA project – Cottage owners to eradicate alien predators encourages people with holiday homes close to valuable aquatic bird habitats to control alien predators.
 The responsibility for this project rests with the Finnish Hunters’ Association.
 The cornerstone of this project is close cooperation with local residents and hunters, but communication and advice have an important role as well.